Kasper Nielsen

-Kasper Nielsen (born 9 June 1975) is a Danish team handball player.
+Kasper Nielsen (born 9 June 1975) is a Danish former team handball player.
 He is a two-times European Champion by winning both the 2008 and the 2012 European Men's Handball Championships with the Danish national handball team.

 He participated at the 2008 Summer Olympics in Beijing, where the Danish team placed seventh, and the 2012 Summer Olympics in London where the team came sixth.

+Today he works as a plumber.